Frontify/brand-sdk/.changeset/stupid-coins-grin.md

 "@frontify/app-bridge": minor
 ---

-feat(useAfterInsertion): A new hook to execute a callback after the block has been inserted, can be used to focus a specific element for faster editing.
+feat(useAfterInsertion): A new hook to execute a callback after a block has been inserted, can be used to focus a specific element for faster editing.
 The callback is only executed when the third argument is true (default).
+This hook is only usable with instances of AppBridgeBlock.

 ```jsx
 const ExampleBlock = ({ appBridge }: BlockProps) => {